-In April, I will be performing "Adustion," another long poem from the project, at TEXT/SOUND/PERFORMANCE, a conference on experimental writing and decolonization at University College Dublin.
+In April 2019, I performed "Adustion," another long poem from the project, at TEXT/SOUND/PERFORMANCE, a conference on experimental writing and decolonization at University College Dublin.
 The piece is an amalgamation of Robert Burton’s classic text The Anatomy of Melancholy and numerous theoretical sources.
 It explores the different forms of violence writing can fall prey to by dint of being either opaque or clear.

 In 2018, Adam Katz (University at Buffalo) included one of my long poems in Partial Zine 1.
 Adam glossed his aim as the curator of this zine as follows.
 "I'd like to rise in defense of thinking as partial.
 An incomplete use of human life, unable to root out all its presuppositions.
 What happens when we commit more resources to that than we can spare."